 Bystander Intervention Training

 The goals of Step Up are to: raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and to ensure the safety and well-being of self and others.
-Bystander Intervention Trainings are held throughout the academic year.
+Bystander Intervention Training events are held throughout the academic year.

 Alcohol & Drug Awareness Program